dmidlo/histdata.com-tools/README.md

 with the broader testing work tracked in issues #9 and #68.

 The live Temporal sidecar smoke is not collected by default pytest because it requires a real Temporal executable and starts local worker processes.
+Bundled platform-wheel release smoke uses `scripts/smoke_sidecar_install.py --hermetic-sidecar-smoke`, which submits a local-only dataset-planning workflow and does not contact HistData.com.
+Run `scripts/smoke_sidecar_install.py --live-sidecar-smoke` separately when an operator intentionally wants external HistData.com URL-validation coverage.
-Run it explicitly through `scripts/smoke_sidecar_install.py --live-sidecar-smoke` during bundled platform-wheel release smoke, where missing prerequisites are hard failures rather than skipped tests.
-The smoke command also fails on shutdown leaks: stop exceptions, missing stop status, persistent `stopping` status, or known remaining sidecar PIDs.
+Both commands fail on shutdown leaks: stop exceptions, missing stop status, persistent `stopping` status, or known remaining sidecar PIDs.

 ---